Prince Edward Island Facts

 - In addition, the magnificent island represents one of the oldest settlements in the country.
 The location bears the name of Prince Edward (1767-1820), the father of Queen Victoria.

 - Rather unsurprisingly, agriculture forms the principal economy of the island.
 Further, this remarkable island alone produces roughly 25% of all potatoes grown in the country it forms a part of.

 - Finally, it also serves as an important location for numerous other industries.
 These include tourism, fishing, aerospace, bio-science, and especially renewable energy research and development.

 Prince Edward Island Geology

-The island formed between 250-300 million years ago, during the Permian period.
+Further, the island formed between 250-300 million years ago, during the Permian period.
 Freshwater streams deposited enormous quantities of gravel, sand, and silt into the region now popular as the Gulf of Saint Lawrence.

-Much of the bedrock of the island principally consists of red sandstone.
+Also, much of the bedrock of the island principally consists of red sandstone.
 Prior to the enormous glacial melting which occurred during the last ice age, the island was connected to the mainland by a small strip of land.

 Prince Edward Island Geography

 The island sits north of the Nova Scotia Peninsula, within the Gulf of Saint Lawrence.
 The landscape of the island remains primarily pastoral, and famous for the unique combination of thickly wooded regions, gently rolling hills, beaches of reddish-white sand, numerous coves, and the ever-present red soil.